phuchonguyen/PhucHNg.github.io/_posts/2018-01-17-health-data.md

 -   **Demographics**: from U.S. ACS 5-year 2016 for each city.
 Variables that might influence health outcome/disease prevelance are median age, proportion of male/female, median income, percent of each race/ethnicity, education attainment.

 I download the 2016 5-year Community Survey Data Profile using the package `censusapi` \[3\].
-As mentioned, I'm interested in getting median household income (api code: DP03\_0062E), percent male/female (DP05\_0002PE, DP05\_0003PE), median age (DP05\_0017E), educational attainment measured by percent of population with a high school diploma (DP02\_0061PE), percent of each race and ethnicity (DP05\_0032PE, DP05\_0033PE, DP05\_0034PE, DP05\_0039PE, DP05\_0066PE) for every cities in the U.S. (API name and variable names can be looked up with `listCensusApis()`, `listCensusMetadata()` or from [census.gov](https://www.census.gov/data/developers/data-sets/)).
+As mentioned, I'm interested in getting median household income, percent male/female, median age , educational attainment measured by percent of population with a high school diploma , percent of each race and ethnicity for every cities in the U.S. (API name and variable names can be looked up with `listCensusApis()`, `listCensusMetadata()` or from [census.gov](https://www.census.gov/data/developers/data-sets/)).
 Cities-level demographic information can be obtained by using `place` as the geographic unit.
 The name of a place contains both state and city information which I can extract using regular expression in R.

 ``` r
 # Getting ACS 5 year 2016 data profile